Caier/ytfps/README.md

 # ytfps
 ##### **YouTube Full Playlist Scraper**

-Tiny module to scrap youtube playlist metadata and its videos (not limited to 100)
+Tiny module to scrap youtube playlist or album metadata and their videos (not limited to 100)

 # Install